harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 This tutorial will show you how to get an EC2 instance (or many) up and running with Docker installed in a repeatable, and stateful way.

+In order to get the most out of this tutorial, you should have a basic understanding of Terraform and some of the AWS resources that we're creating, which relate mostly to networking and the VPC.
+Maximilian Schwarzmuller does an <a href="https://www.youtube.com/watch?v=bGDMeD6kOz0">amazing job</a> explaining those different components.

+The complete source files for this tutorial are online <a href="https://s3.amazonaws.com/harrisoncramer.me.assets/infrastructure.tar.gz">here.</a>

 ## What are we building?

 We'll create a number of components:
-1. The VPC (virtual private cloud) that holds our resources
+1. The VPC (virtual private cloud) that holds our subnet
-2. The subnet within the VPC
+2. The subnet within the VPC that holds our EC2 instance
-3. The Route Table and Internet Gateway to make our resources available to the internet at specific IP addresses
+3. The Route Table that configures routing for the subnet
+4. The Internet Gateway to make our resources available to the internet at specific IP addresses
 4. The EC2 instance, with Docker installed
-5. Security Groups (like a firewall) to manage access to the instance
+5. Security Groups (like a firewall) to manage access to the EC2 instance

-This may seem like a lot of configuration for a simple Docker container—it is!
-Normally, you can create the EC2 instances into the default VPC.
-Why shouldn't we do that here?

-In Terraform, it's best practice to create _all_ your infrastructure from scratch so that when you cleanup, or run `terrafom destroy`, all of your resources will be deleted, including your VPC.
+This may seem like a lot of configuration for a simple Docker container!
+However, when using Terraform it's best practice to create _all_ your infrastructure from scratch so that when you cleanup, or run `terrafom destroy`, all of your resources will be deleted, including your VPC.

 This architecture will allow us to easily deploy more containers in the future if we choose, and easily tear down our application.